-How does menopause fit in with memory lapses?
+How does menopause fit in with memory loss?

-Menopause really does affect memory.
+Menopause really does affect memory loss.
 The Journal of the North American Menopause Society (yeah, I didn’t realize there was such a thing either, who’d a figured) reports that memory problems tend to be the most striking soon after menopause is completed.
-The study’s lead author, Miriam Weber, PhD, states that the cognitive challenges are most notable “in the first year following their final menstrual period.”
+The study’s lead author, Miriam Weber, Ph.D., states that the cognitive challenges are most notable “in the first year following their final menstrual period.”
 And by the way, cognitive is just a fancy word for thinking.

-Dr. Weber’s study found no association between the participants’ self-reported insomnia, anxiety and depression with the cognitive issues.
-Thus, blaming poor sleep, stress and anxiety on the memory problems doesn’t apply here; mental decline is an independent factor during the year following the conclusion of menopause.
+Dr. Weber’s study found no association between the participants’ self-reported insomnia, anxiety, and depression with the cognitive issues.
+Thus, blaming poor sleep, stress and anxiety on the memory problems don’t apply here; mental decline is an independent factor during the year following the conclusion of menopause.